Non-Reciprocity of the Wave Packet Scattering Delay in Ballistic Two-Terminal Devices: Introduction

 \section{Introduction}

 Ballistic two-terminal electron devices are known to have reciprocal transport properties in the linear response regime: the transmission of the electrons through these devices is independent of their travel direction.
 This seems to be obvious, because the transmission and reflection probabilities have to be independent of the direction of the current flow due to the unitarity of the underlying scattering matrix.
-The functions of existing dissipation-free, two-terminal devices such as capacitors, inductors and tunnel junctions can entirely be understood by means of transmission and reflection probabilities of electrons.
-Thus, the strict reciprocity of the device properties is guaranteed.
 However, characterizing a device only by the transmission and reflection probabilities neglects all temporal aspects of the electron transport process.
 These aspects are captured by the phases of the scattering coefficients, which do not have to be reciprocal.

-The Wigner time delay is given by the derivative of the phase of a scattering coefficient with respect to energy and quantifies the duration of the reflection or transmission process of a wave packet interacting with a scatterer \cite{highe-angul-momen}.
-For a system with two scattering channels, four time delays exist corresponding to the four entries of the scattering matrix.
-Three of these four delays can be chosen independently by proper design of the scattering region, which allows non-reciprocal Wigner time delays to be implemented.
-This contribution focuses on how the device symmetry controls the (non-)reciprocity of the Wigner time delays.
+The wave packet scattering delay is given by the derivative of the complex phase of a scattering coefficient with respect to energy and quantifies the duration of the reflection or transmission process of a wave packet interacting with a scatterer \cite{lower-limit-for-the}.
+For a system with two scattering channels, four of such time delays exist, corresponding to the four entries of the scattering matrix.
+Three of these four delays can be chosen independently by design of the scattering region, which allows non-reciprocal delays to be implemented.
+Interestingly, it is the device symmetry, which determines the (non-)reciprocity of the scattering delays, as I present in this contribution.

-Typical Wigner time delays in optical laboratory setups are on the order of nanoseconds, whereas the delays of electrons traveling through mesoscopic structures are on the order of femtoseconds.
-The Wigner time delay was measured in photonic systems \cite{direc-measu-of-the1,direc-measu-of-the2} more than 50 years after the introductory publication of \citeauthor{highe-angul-momen} \cite{highe-angul-momen}.
-Direct measurements of the Wigner time delay of electrons traveling through semiconductor quantum dots were presented first in \citeyear{picos-coher-elect} \cite{picos-coher-elect}.
+The second well established way of characterizing the lifetimes of scattering states is given by the \acl{Q} \cite{lifet-matri-in-colli}.
+The $n$-th diagonal element of the \acl{Q} corresponds to the sum of the scattering delays for wave packets starting in channel $n$ weighted by the respective transmission (reflection) probabilities.
+Here, I focus on the wave packet scattering delay approach, because it distinguishes between transmission and reflection more straightforwardly than the delays and lifetimes extracted from the \acl{Q}.
+The revealed asymmetries of the wave packet scattering delays are obviously inherited by the Wigner-Smith time delays.